nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `back`

-Example of usage: User enters `back` to exit edit mode.
+Example of usage: Enter `back` to exit edit mode.

 Expected outcome: The program will exit edit mode.
 ```